 - Develop an Action Plan – It can be helpful to develop a strategy for tackling debt.
 Build a budget that covers the required minimum payments.
 Having a budget in place will make it easier to pay on time and less stressful knowing that you’re on track to settle your debts.

 To recap, find out what kind of debts and interest rates you have.
 Then, deploy a pay-off strategy to help prevent the build-up of further debt.
-You can take the first steps to building a pay-off strategy right now by using the MERS Accelerated Debt Payoff Calculator to see how you can speed up your debt payoff schedule.
+You can take the first steps to build a pay-off strategy right now by using the MERS Accelerated Debt Payoff Calculator to see how you can speed up your debt payoff schedule.
 This will enhance your overall retirement readiness and financial stability in the future.